youngser/gmmase/README.md

 # a toy graph with 100 vertices
 demo(toygraph)

-# a larger graph with 10,000 vertices
+# a larger graph with 10,000 vertices: may take a few minutes, depending on the system
 demo(usergraph)
 ```